FarhanKurnia/REST-API-PWA-Lumen/README.md

     cp .env.example .env
     ```

-5. Customize environment (.env) files with DB name that has been created.
+5. Customize environment (.env) files with DB name that has been created.</br>

 6. Migrate and seed table</br>
     ```